trevorbryanjackson/conn2combat/README.md

-# CONN First Level Extraction
+# conn2combat - Extract First Level Data From CONN For Use With COMBAT.

 This script is designed to parse .mat files generated from CONN first-level ROI-to_ROI analyses (https://web.conn-toolbox.org/resources) and output them in a format that can be used by COMBAT (https://github.com/Jfortin1/ComBatHarmonization).